santkill/ai-assistant/README.md

 **No Intent Definitions.
 No Code Changes.
 No Setup Headaches.** _Just add our magic button `<AiAssistantButton />` and start talking with your website / app._

-## What You Get After Installation?

-- **Conversational Intelligence**
-  Ask questions, get summaries, and interact with on-screen content through natural language.
-- **Voice UI Control**
-  Automatically control buttons, links, forms, and other elements, no setup or configuration needed.
-- **Custom Function Support**
-  Extend your agent's capabilities by registering your own functions for advanced use cases.
-- **Context-Aware Agent**
-  Understands on-screen content to deliver accurate replies and take smart actions.
-- **Custom Knowledge Base**
-  Upload your unique data so the agent can answer questions with high precision.
-- **Tool Integrations**
-  Connect with external tools and platforms to automate workflows and extend your agent's capabilities.
-- **Workflow Automation**
-  The agent can perform sequences of actions and automate multi-step tasks form a single input.

 ## Features at a Glance

 - **Zero-Code Changes:** Fits any code